dhilipanraja-joseph/vue-webpack-template/README.md

 2. Go to project directory `cd vue-webpack-template` in terminal run `npm install`.
 3. Then `npm start`.

-After a successful build, the app run at http://localhost:8080.
+After a successful build, the app runs at http://localhost:8080.

 ## To Bundle
 1. Run `npm run build` from project directory.